mitre/heimdall-legacy/README.md

 # Heimdall

-Heimdall is a centralized InSpec evaluations aggregation tool.
+Heimdall is a centralized aggregation tool for InSpec evaluations .

 ## Description
 Heimdall supports viewing of InSpec profiles and evaluations in a convenient